Instagram Achieves Results For Businesses

 It’s not just for teens anymore.
 Instagram was originally believed to be targeted at teenagers and young adults but businesses have also joined Instagram in an attempt to market their products or services.

-It is true that a very high percentage of users on Instagram are younger and as such make less money but many of them also have less expenditures.
+It is true that a very high percentage of users on Instagram are younger and as such make less money but many of them also have fewer expenditures.

 Brands like Levi’s, Ben & Jerrys and GE have already run successful campaigns on Instagram.
 If these large companies can do it then why can’t your small business?